christaylorcodes/ConnectWiseManageAPI/Docs/Update-CWMCompanyContact.md

 ```

 ### -id
-The ID of the contact you are updating. `Get-CWMContact`
+The ID of the contact you want to update.

 ```yaml
 Type: Int32